MileHacker Logo

 Eco-Friendly Tour Operators

-Larger Japanese tourism organizations increasingly promote eco-tourism initiatives nationwide, focusing concerning nature preservation and cultural immersion.
+Larger Japanese tourism organizations increasingly promote eco-tourism initiatives nationwide, focusing on nature preservation and cultural immersion.

 Ethical Tour Options

-• Tour operators like G Adventures focus on humane and sustainable travel experiences.
+• Tour operators like G Adventures are experts in humane and sustainable travel experiences.

 • These tours often focus on respecting local habitats and communities.